 The contents of the Indivmap directory are organized as a knowledgeblock, called indivmap-kb.
-The contents of the Indiv-self directory are held together in another way which is described in the detailed system documentation.
+The contents of the Indiv-self is likewise organized as a knowledgeblock called indiv-self-kb.

-3.3.2 Individualization
+3.4.2 Individualization

-The example of the starting banner for a Leonardo session in Chapter 1 referred to an individual in normal operation.
-However, when the first session starts with a clone of an existing individual, then the starting banner is somewhat different since this is where the individualization operation takes place.
-The starting banner may look as follows then.
+The example of the session prelude for a Leonardo session in Chapter 1 applied to an individual in original state.
+However, when the first session starts with an individual in copy state, then the session prelude is somewhat different since this is where the individualization operation takes place.
+The prelude may then appear as follows.

-; Loading C:\Leonardo\Pawn-40\remus\Startup\cl\bootfuns.leos
+; Loading C:\Leonardo\Copy of Pawn-74\remus\Startup\c1\bootfuns.leos